Unique Things to Do in Crete in October: Crete in the Fall!

 Well, if you book such a holiday in October, prices are likely to be more affordable!

-For a boutique hotel experience, check the stunning suites of Pepi Boutique Hotel in the old town of Rethymnon.
+For a boutique hotel experience, check out the stunning suites of Pepi Boutique Hotel in the old town of Rethymnon.

 On the East Coast, instead, you can splurge and feel like a celebrity staying in the fantastic Royal Marmin, or renting a whole villa with a chef, a stunning pool, and some of the best views on the island!

-Accommodation in Crete
+Suggested accommodation in Crete

 Hey!
 Don’t Leave without Pinning!
 Pin these Unique Things to Do in Crete in October for Your Next Trip!